thomasWeise/oa/performance/statistics/average/README.md

 Both the arithmetic mean and median carry useful information.
 The median tells us about values we are likely to encounter if we perform an experiment once.
 It is robust against outliers and unusual behaviors.
-The arithmetic mean tells us about the average performance if we perform the experiment many times.
+The arithmetic mean tells us about the average performance if we perform the experiment many times&nbsp;[@IJG2016MPOOAIEC].
 If we try to solve 1000&nbsp;problem instances, the overall time we will need will probably be similar to 1000&nbsp;times the arithmetic mean time we observed in our previous experiments.
 It also incorporates information about odd, rarely occurring situations while the median may "ignore" phenomena even if they occur in one third of the samples.
 If the outcome in such situations is bad, then it is good to have this information.